mainmatter/mainmatter.com/src/posts/2024-05-21-team-buy-in.md

 ## Get the team involved early on

 The earlier the intention to bring us in is communicated, the better.
-Before even making a decision, hearing the team out and addressing any concerns is a very good idea - building consensus towards the engagement.
+Before even making a decision, hearing the team out and addressing any concerns is a very good idea - building trust in the engagement.

 Sometimes it's hard to get consensus, of course.
 But when dissenters have been heard in earnest, that goes a _long_ way towards getting people to [disagree and commit](https://en.wikipedia.org/wiki/Disagree_and_commit).